Unique things to See and do in millport

 The Waverley worked a happy working life up until 1974, until she was given a new career path offering regular trips around the Clyde Islands, The Western Isles, and across the UK.
 At this point, it quickly became one of Scotland’s most beloved and best-known tourist attractions!

-Day trips leave from many different locations including Largs, Millport and Glasgow.
+Day trips leave from many different locations including Largs, Millport and Glasgow through the summer.
 Click here to check for this season’s excursions and plan your trip!

 Front and centre of town, you’ll find the gothic-style Garrison House.